K\"ahler Uniformization from Holographic Renormalization Group Flows of M5-branes: Metric flows for K ahler calibrations inside

-This works beautifully for the asymptotic K\"ahler-Einstein metric $\cK^{(IR)}_{0}$ being positively curved, \ie~having $\ell_{0} > 0$ in~\eqref{Eqn:KEasympell0}.
+This works for the asymptotic K\"ahler-Einstein metric $\cK^{(IR)}_{0}$ being positively curved, \ie~having $\ell_{0} > 0$ in~\eqref{Eqn:KEasympell0}.
 However, when $\ell_{0} < 0$, we require imaginary $\lambda_{0}$ in~\eqref{Eqn:lambda0asymp}, to have a consistent set of asymptotic solutions.
 Of course none of this means that there are any global solutions for $\ell_{0}>0$ or $\ell_{0}<0$, and it would be desirable to derive full global solutions for either of those cases using our set of equations.
 We leave this for future investigation.

-Finally, let us briefly stress the importance of the fact that we obtain the K\"ahler-Einstein metrics at the infrared fixed point from a mathematics point of view.
+Finally, let us briefly dwell on the observation that the infrared metric is K\"ahler-Einstein.
 In the mathematics literature, K\"ahler-Ricci flows have been an active area of research for some time now (see for instance~\cite{2012arXiv1212.3653S} for a nice review).
 An important fact which was proved in~\cite{Cao1985} is that for non-positive first Chern-class -- and after proper normalization -- the K\"ahler-Ricci flow \emph{converges} to a K\"ahler-Einstein metrics (as a ``by-product", the author was able to re-prove the famous Calabi-Yau theorem~\cite{CPA:CPA3160310304}).
 However, if the first Chern class of the K\"ahler manifold is positive, the K\"ahler-Ricci flow may not converge to a K\"ahler-Einstein metric (there exist compact K\"ahler manifolds of $c_1>0$ which do not admit a K\"ahler-Einstein metric~\cite{1983InMat..73..437F,Tian1997}).
-Notice that a \emph{sufficient} condition for the first Chern class to be positive, negative is that the Ricci curvature is positive, negative respectively.
-It is rather interesting, that in our case we seem to find somewhat complementary data, \ie~from a physical perspective, when $\ell_0>0$, we find ``well-behaved" IR K\"ahler-Einstein fixed points and when $\ell_{0}<0$, we have to consider a ``complexified" scalar.
-Of course, from a mathematical perspective one is not required to care about the physical validity of fixed points.
-The known results are thus suggestive that there might exist global flows in the case of $\ell_{0}<0$.
+It is rather interesting, that we seem to find somewhat complementary data, \ie~from a physical perspective, when $\ell_0>0$, we find evidence for ``well-behaved" IR K\"ahler-Einstein fixed points and when $\ell_{0}<0$, we have to consider a ``complex" scalar (of course, from a mathematical perspective the physical validity of the fixed points might not be relevant).
+The known mathematical results are suggestive that there might exist global flows in the case of $\ell_{0}<0$.
 Either way we believe that our set of equations could be an interesting alternative way to study four-dimensional K\"ahler manifold flows and we hope to return to that in the future.